jhu-ictr-dmig/jhu-ictr-dmig.github.io/_pages/about.md

+### Suggesting Improvements

+If you have suggestions for new best practices, revisions, or clarifications, go to our [Github Pages Repo](https://github.com/jhu-ictr-dmig/jhu-ictr-dmig.github.io) and [open an issue](https://docs.github.com/en/issues).

 ## Communicating with Us

 Join the ICTR Data Managers Interest Group channel on JH Teams.
 For those outside of Johns Hopkins, reach out to us via email.

-### Suggesting Improvements

-If you have suggestions for new best practices, revisions, or clarifications, go to our [Github Pages Repo](https://github.com/jhu-ictr-dmig/jhu-ictr-dmig.github.io) and [open an issue](https://docs.github.com/en/issues).
+Links to profiles and contact information of group members is below.